 It may be hard to tell a dislocated bone from a

-Most dislocations can be treated in a...Read more
+Most dislocations can be...Read more

 There are high costs associated with a hip dislocation after a total hip replacement (THR).
 And they are not all financial.
 The psychologic distress...
 Read more »